16th Ward of New Orleans: Hurricane Katrina

 In the general flooding of New Orleans in the aftermath of Hurricane Katrina in 2005, most of the ward from about Green Street back was flooded, while most of the area from around Freret Street to the Mississippi River was above the flood waters.
 The dry area experienced extensive looting in the aftermath of the storm and levee failure.

-The area was hit in February, 2007 by a EF2 tornado that tossed a stretch of Hillary Street before bouncing across St. Charles Avenue and Carrollton Avenue near Jeannette Street.
+The area was hit on February 13, 2007 by a EF2 tornado that tossed a stretch of Hillary Street before bouncing across St. Charles Avenue and Carrollton Avenue near Jeannette Street.